-Should I Include Dads Disrespectful Girlfriend in My Wedding Photos?
+Should I Include Dad's Disrespectful Girlfriend in My Wedding Photos?

-AITA for excluding my Dad's controlling girlfriend from wedding photos?
+AITA for excluding my dad's controlling girlfriend from wedding photos?
 Struggling to balance peacekeeping with personal boundaries amidst family tension.

 Planning a wedding is stressful enough without dealing with family drama.
-In this Reddit thread, a 28-year-old woman shares her dilemma about her Dad's girlfriend, Barbara, and the upcoming wedding.
+In this Reddit thread, a 28-year-old woman shares her dilemma about her dad's girlfriend, Barbara, and the upcoming wedding.

 Despite only knowing Barbara for a short time, she has been cold, controlling, and disrespectful towards the OP and her partner.
-The tension escalates as the Dad insists on including Barbara in the wedding photos, causing the OP to question her boundaries and values during this special occasion.
+The tension escalates as Dad insists on including Barbara in the wedding photos, causing the OP to question her boundaries and values during this special occasion.

 Many Redditors empathize with the OP's situation, offering support and advice.
-Some commend her for prioritizing her comfort and autonomy in deciding who should be in the cherished wedding photos, while others urge her to consider her relationship with her Dad and find a middle ground.
+Some commend her for prioritizing her comfort and autonomy in deciding who should be in the cherished wedding photos, while others urge her to consider her relationship with Dad and find a middle ground.

-The discussion showcases the complexity of family dynamics during significant life events, where emotions run high, and boundaries are tested.
+The discussion showcases the complexity of family dynamics during significant life events, where emotions run high and boundaries are tested.
 As the comments reflect a range of perspectives, it's evident that navigating family relationships during weddings can be challenging.

 Ultimately, the OP must weigh her feelings, values, and relationships to make a decision that aligns with her peace of mind on her special day.